The Cambridge Autumnal 100 calendar event Enter this ride

 Thaxted, Essex — There is a Post Office and shop, several pubs, a couple of cafés.

-Saffron Walden, Essex — The recommended control is the cyclist-friendly Bicicletta, who are expecting you, but you are free to choose anywhere else in Walden, and there's plenty to choose from.
+Saffron Walden, Essex — The recommended control is the cyclist-friendly Bicicletta, but you are free to choose anywhere else in Walden, and there's plenty to choose from.

-Finally, there is one information control at the T-junction in Balsham.
+Finally, there is one information control before the T-junction in Balsham.
 You should be able to remember the answer if you don't have a pen with you, the question won't be hard!

 Toilets are available at the start/finish and behind the many hedges along the route.
 There is a public toilet in Walden opposite Bicicletta.

 There are two versions of the routesheet, depending on what you want: one has distances between instructions and holds your hand; the other contains just the turn-by-turn instructions with only as many distances as necessary for navigation and planning, as preferred by old-school audaxers: (updated 12 October 2021)